attila-lendvai/maru/doc/glossary.md

 # Glossary

- - *VM*: Virtual Machine, i.e. a universe capable of evaluating program code to yield literals.
-It has its own set of laws that are treated as axioms to build upon.
+ - *VM*: Virtual Machine, i.e. a *realm* capable of evaluating program code to yield values for an *upper*/encompassing/supervising realm.
+It has its own set of laws that are treated as axioms when building upon them.

- - *host*: The Maru VM animating/hosting the bootstrap process.
+ - *host*: The Maru VM animating/hosting the bootstrap process (note that this is different from the GNU build-host-target nomenclature).

- - *level-shift*: aka compilation; a semantics-preserving "level shift" from s-expressions to machine code, letting the metacircular evaluator in `eval.l` escape from the "infinite metacircular regression" to a language grounded in hardware.
+ - *level-shift*: aka compilation; a semantics-preserving "level shift" operation turning s-expressions to machine code, letting the metacircular evaluator in `eval.l` escape from the "infinite metacircular regression" to a language grounded in hardware.
+An operation that turns abstractions in the *upper* realm into corresponding implementations in the *lower* or *target* realm.

+ - *upper*/*lower*: the two sides of a *level-shift* operation.

- - *target*: The target VM of the "level-shift" operation.
-Examples
+ - *target*: The target realm of the "level-shift" operation.
+It has two important components:
-   are: the 32 bit x86 CPU arch, LLVM bitcode, C99, etc. Additionally it also provides some services in its runtime environment:
+    1. one that provides the execution semantics, and
+    2. one that provides services to interface with the outside world.

+   Some example targets are:

+    - 32 bit x86 CPU machine code + the Linux kernel (i.e. using
+      kernel `syscall`s for input/output; memory management using the `brk` syscall; killing the unix process in which we are being animated)

-    - *libc* provides `dlopen`; the stdlib functions; malloc/free based memory management, etc.
+    - C99 semantics as execution engine; and *libc* providing the services (the stdlib functions for IO; `malloc`/`free` based memory management, etc)

+    - LLVM bitcode compiled to some (!)
+64 bit arch + *libc* (*libc*
+      itself is independent of the specific arch, it (mostly) only depends on the word size of the target)

-    - the Linux Kernel provides `syscall`s for input/output; memory
+    - 32 bit C99 code; and the Linux kernel

-      management through the `brk` syscall; killing the unix process that was started to animate us, etc.
+    - 32 bit x86 CPU; and reading/writing hardware registers (for IO
+      through a serial port, or accessing some storage device, etc).

  - *kernel*: the part of the codebase that runs in the target VM, and implements the evaluator building on the target's axioms.